-After looking at the most important clauses of an ESOP and the concept of vesting in the last article, we will now explore why shareholder approval must be obtained (1.1), whether to issue options or shares (1.2 and 1.3) and why it is important to always keep track of the options issued (1.4).
+After looking at the most important clauses of an ESOP and the concept of vesting in the last article, we will now explore why shareholder approval must be obtained (1.1), whether to issue options or shares (1.2) and why it is important to always keep track of the options issued (1.3).

 1. Employee Stock Ownership Plan (ESOP)

 Granting shares to employees inevitably leads to a dilution of the existing shareholders.
-It must therefore always be ensured in advance that the necessary shares are available for the participants (via a provision in the SHA or through conditional share capital).
-When setting up an ESOP, participants can either be issued shares, or options to purchase shares at a later date (once the options have vested).
-Once the first options or shares are issued to participants, proper management and administration of the plan, as well as the cap table (and stock ledger), are essential.
+It must therefore always be ensured in advance that the necessary shares are available for the participants via a provision in the shareholders’ agreement or through conditional share capital.
+When setting up an ESOP, participants can either be issued shares or options to purchase shares at a later date, once the options have vested.
+Once the first options or shares are issued to participants, proper management and administration of the plan, as well as the cap table and stock ledger, are essential.

 1.1 Shareholders’ approval

 We therefore always recommend obtaining the approval of the shareholders in advance.
-Ideally, a provision should be included in the shareholders’ agreement whereby the shareholders undertake to, if necessary to implement the ESOP, either (i) to create conditional share capital, (ii) to agree to an ordinary capital increase and to waive their subscription rights to the extent necessary, or (iii) to approve the transfer of shares of an existing shareholder or of the Company to the participants.
+Ideally, consent is obtained in advance via the shareholders’ agreement.
+To create the shares necessary for the ESOP, the shareholders undertake to either (i) create conditional share capital, (ii) agree to an ordinary capital increase and waive their subscription rights to the extent necessary, or (iii) to approve the transfer of shares of an existing shareholder or of the company to participants.

 1.2 Options vs. Shares

-The ESOP can either be structured in such a way that (i) the participants first receive options that vest according to a vesting schedule and can be ‘exchanged’ for shares once they have vested, or (ii) shares are transferred directly to the participants.
+The ESOP can either be structured in such a way that (i) the participants first receive options that vest which can then be ‘exchanged’ for shares once they have vested, or (ii) shares are transferred directly to the participants.

-Options: Options give a participant the right to purchase shares of the company at a later date.
-As soon as the options have vested, the participant can generally choose whether to exercise the options immediately (and thus become a shareholder) or whether to wait, e.g., to avoid triggering a tax liability in a specific tax period.
+Options give a participant the right to purchase shares of the company at a later date.
+As soon as the options have vested, the participant can choose to either exercise the options immediately (and thus become a shareholder) or to wait, e.g., to avoid triggering a tax liability in a specific tax period.

-Shares: If the participating employees receive shares instead of options, they become shareholders at the time of allocation (i.e. with the signing of the declaration of assignment).
+If the participating employees receive shares instead of options, they become shareholders at the time of allocation (i.e. with the signing of the declaration of assignment by the transferor).
 With the transfer of the shares, the exercise price must be paid.
-The difference in value between the exercise price and the tax value qualifies as income for the participant.
-For the company, this means that social security contributions must be paid on this amount.
-For the participant, the taxable income increases by the same amount.

 When allocating shares directly, the allocation agreement (aligned with the shareholders’ agreement) should provide for so-called reverse vesting.
 A reverse vesting clause encourages employees to remain loyal to the company despite the immediate allocation of shares.
 Market standard is four-year reverse vesting period with a one-year cliff.